Skip to content

 How to convert the mp4 into chunks.

 • "stream" (default): emit a static VideoStream(codec=…) chunk followed by per-GOP (or per-sample) VideoSample chunks.
 The mp4 must use a codec representable as VideoCodec (H264, H265, AV1, VP8, VP9).
-By default it must also not contain B-frames (DTS must equal PTS — see issue #10090); set allow_b_frames=True to opt in to B-frame inputs.
+A source containing B-frames is transcoded with FFmpeg into an equivalent B-frame-free stream before emission, which requires an ffmpeg executable (see ffmpeg_override).

 • "asset": emit an AssetVideo blob chunk plus a VideoFrameReference index chunk, matching the behavior of rerun video.mp4.